shorebirdtech/shorebird-release/README.md

 - `args`: Any arguments to pass to `shorebird release`.
 For example, if you need to specify a flavor, you can pass `--flavor=<FLAVOR>`.
   - Use an extra `--` to pass arguments to Flutter (e.g. `-- --dart-define=KEY=VALUE`)
-- `flutter-version`: Which Flutter version to build the release with.
+- `flutter-version`: Which Flutter version to build the release with
-  - Defaults to `latest` which uses the latest stable Flutter version supported by Shorebird.
+  - Use `latest` if you want to always target the latest stable version of Flutter support by Shorebird.
 - `platform`: Which platform to create a release for (e.g. `android` or `ios`)
 - `working-directory`: Which directory to run `shorebird release` in.